Best Bed in a Box Mattresses of 2022

 - All sleep positions

 - Those who are unsure of what they want in a mattress

 This mattress works well with any body type thanks to Tuft & Needle proprietary foam; the more pressure that is put on the bed, the more the bed reacts to the pressure and provides support.
-Being CertiPUR-US certified, this bed is also an eco-friendly option.
-The CertiPUR-US certification ensure that a mattress has been tested for durability, content, performance, and emissions, meaning minimal off-gassing effects.
+The CertiPUR-US certification ensures that a mattress has been tested for durability, content, performance, and emissions, meaning minimal off-gassing effects.